-The Martin Marty Center sponsors or co-sponsors a variety of conferences, lectures, and symposia throughout the academic year.
+The Martin Marty Center and the Divinity School sponsor or co-sponsor a variety of conferences, lectures, and symposia throughout the academic year.

 WEDNESDAY, NOVEMBER 29, 4:30PM Swift Lecture Hall 3rd Floor

 Body, Eros, Eucharist: A lecture by Emmanuel Falque

 based on his recent book The Wedding Feast of the Lamb